luapower/luapower-all/pp.md

   printed separately with implicit keys.
   * **stream-based**: the string bits are written with a writer function to minimize the amount of string concatenation and memory footprint.
-  * **non-deterministic**: table keys are not sorted, so not friendly to diff or checksum.
+  * **deterministic**: table keys can be optionally sorted, so that the output is usable with diff and checksum.
   * **non-identical**: object identity is not tracked and is not preserved (table references are dereferenced).